-- If you are viewing this recording after the live webinar, you must confirm you viewed the webinar in its entirety. - Once you have completed the webinar, visit this link and complete a brief form to confirm your attendance: https://forms.gle/gvqSboM5DxcQMAfP6 - You will be prompted to enter your information, the agency you work for, and the others that attended the webinar with you. - October 31 deadline to view the recording and complete the attendance form. - Email bos@ncceh.org with any questions or concerns.
+- If you are viewing this recording after the live webinar, you must confirm you viewed the webinar in its entirety. - Once you have completed the webinar, visit this link and complete a brief form to confirm your attendance: https://forms.gle/GHdsanteoReXu2dD9 - You will be prompted to enter your information, the agency you work for, and the others that attended the webinar with you. - October 31 deadline to view the recording and complete the attendance form.
+Agencies in Regions 01 and 02 have until November 21 due to Hurricane Helene. - Email bos@ncceh.org with any questions or concerns.